felipeerias/nan-js-proposal/README.md

 ## Notes about network-level implementation

-The purpose of this section is to show the feasibility of the proposed API by sketching a possible implementation.
+The purpose of this section is to show the feasibility of the proposed API by sketching a possible protocol at the network level.
+Note that this protocol is just an example and is intentionally kept simple.

-### Basics of NAN networking

-NAN devices discover each other and create clusters, which are then used to exchange service announcements and messages.
-Applications don't have any control over this clustering behaviour and are only notified when specific service publishers are found.

-Service advertisements in NAN contain the service name (255 bytes) and may contain an optional field with extra information (255 bytes).

-(If additional security is needed, the specification recommends distributing a secret value among the nodes and using it to replace the service name.)

-Short messages ("follow-up" in the specification) are 1-to-1 messages containing a payload of up to 255 bytes.
-Testing shows that they are exchanged at a rate of around 5-10 per second.

-Each discovery event or message received includes the MAC address of the originating peer.
-This MAC address will change periodically (every 30 minutes or so).

-In order to establish a connection, both peers need to request it to their operating systems specifying the role of the peer (initiator or responder) and the MAC address of the other peer.

-NAN connections use IPv6 link local addresses, for example `fe80::5e:63ff:fefb:be0%aware_data0`.

 ### Session values